Sandy Skoglund: Early life, education, and teaching

+Conceptual art practice

 In 1972, Skoglund began working as a conceptual artist in New York City.
-She taught herself photography to document her artistic endeavors, and experiment with the theme of repetition.
-She also become interested in advertising and high technology—trying to re-frame mass media aesthetics for a noncommercial purpose via combining the technical focus found in the commercial world and bringing that into the fine art studio.
+She taught herself photography in order to document her artistic endeavors, and experiment with the theme of repetition.
+She also became interested in advertising and high technology—trying to re-frame mass media aesthetics for a noncommercial purpose via combining the technical focus found in the commercial world and bringing that into the fine art studio.
 In an interview with curator Luca Panaro, she imparts that, "Mixing of the natural and the artificial is what I do everyday of my life, and I hope that I am not alone in this process."
+Skoglund's work at that time involved repetitive and accumulative gestures derived from a minimalist philosophy resulting in works that "made themselves" over time.
+Learning more about film techniques prompted her interest in advertising images and popular culture, which yielded Skoglund’s 1978 still life series of food.
+These images had titles like Peas on a Plate and Luncheon Meat on a Counter, which she described as "commercially uncommercial".